FAQs About Florida Probate Law

 • No Surviving Spouse, No Lineal Descendants.
 If the decedent left no surviving spouse or lineal descendants, the Florida probate property goes to the decedent's surviving parents, and if none, then to the decedent's brothers and sisters and descendants of any deceased brothers or sisters.
 The Florida probate intestacy law provides for further disposition of the probate assets if the decedent is survived by none of these.

 • Exceptions to Above.
 The above provisions are subject to certain exceptions for Florida exempt homestead property, exempt personal property, and a statutory family allowance to the surviving spouse and any lineal descendants or ascendants the decedent supported.
 Regarding the Florida exempt homestead, if titled in the decedent's name alone, the surviving spouse receives a life estate in the Florida exempt homestead, with the lineal descendants of the deceased spouse receiving the exempt Florida homestead property upon the death of the surviving spouse.
 If there are no lineal descendants, the surviving spouse receives full ownership of the exempt Florida homestead outright.
-[Back to Top of Page]

 6. WHO IS INVOLVED IN THE PROBATE PROCESS IN FLORIDA?